theKashey/used-styles/README.md

   import { moveStyles } from 'used-styles/moveStyles';
   moveStyles();
 ```

 You might want to remove styles after rehydration to prevent duplication.
+Double check that corresponding _real_ CSS is loaded.
 ```js
   import { removeStyles } from 'used-styles/moveStyles';
   removeStyles();